 Hand Made Spaghetti alla Chitarra

 ‘Chitarra’ means, yes you’ve guessed it, guitar!
-The reason for this is the piece of equipment used to make this pasta.
+The reason for this is the piece of equipment used to make this pasta resembles guitar strings.
 The chitarra is a rectangular wooden frame with parallel wires running across it from top to bottom.
-The rolled out pasta dough is placed on the chitarra and pushed through the wires by rolling a rolling pin over the top of the dough.
+The rolled out pasta dough is placed on the chitarra and pushed through the wires using a rolling pin.
 Pasta makers in Abruzzo release the pasta strands from the wires by ‘playing’ them as they would a stringed instrument!

 The resulting pasta looks like square spaghetti and has a porous texture.
 There is a similar type of pasta made in Lazio called tonnarelli.